 For your best off-roading Range Rover, you’ll want the 5.0-liter supercharged V8 engine that spouts out 510 horsepower.
 With power like this, you are looking at a 0-60 mph time of just five seconds.

-It wouldn’t be a Range Rover unless it was outfitted with luxury as well, though.
+It wouldn’t be a real Land Rover Range Rover unless it was outfitted with luxury as well, though.
 The sleek profile combined with a lavish interior tells you quickly this vehicle isn’t like others.
 There are few vehicles on this planet that have such an intense mixture of luxury and off-roading ability.
 With that said, you won’t find many owners actually taking them off the road.
 Maybe it’s because starting prices are just shy of $85,000.
+And in terms of fuel economy, it’s also not as good as many of its competitors.

 It also has an approach angle of 42.2-degrees with a departure angle of 32.3-degrees and 10-inches of ground clearance.
 The Wrangler is built on top of a rear ladder frame which can withstand quite a beating.
 The Rubicon also has skid plates to protect mechanical components, plus a trick system to easily disconnect the front sway bar.